 GDPR, Khaos Control Cloud & Your Business

-The General Data Protection Regulations are changing on 25th May, 2018.
-Are you and your business prepared?
-The integrated CRM and customer management tools in our business management software mean that the Khaos Family are ready for GDPR.
-Are you?
+The General Data Protection Regulations changed on 25th May, 2018.
+Were you and your business prepared?
+The integrated CRM and customer management tools in our business management software mean that the Khaos Family were ready for GDPR.
+Were you?

 Why Should I Worry About GDPR?

-The General Data Protection Regulation, or GDPR, will come in to effect in May this year, replacing the Data Protection Act of 1998.
-The new regulation is the biggest shake of Data Privacy laws in recent history and promises to provide EU citizens more protection over their data and to prevent data and privacy breaches.
-The new legislation will also provide businesses a simple, clear legal environment within which to operate.
-Any company that is found to not be complying will face fines of up to £20 million or 4% of annual revenue, whichever is higher.
+The General Data Protection Regulation, or GDPR, came in to effect in May 2018, replacing the Data Protection Act of 1998.
+The new regulation is the biggest shake of Data Privacy laws in recent history and promises to provide EU citizens more protection over their data, and prevent data and privacy breaches.
+The new legislation also provides businesses a simple, clear legal environment in which to operate.
+Any company found not be in compliance will face fines of up to £20 million or 4% of annual revenue, whichever is higher.

 What is GDPR?

-GDPR has been born out of necessity, as technology has evolved, so has the way in which companies collect and store data.
-Previous data protection laws were not sufficient in protecting citizens rights and their privacy.
-In the UK, we currently rely on the Data Protection Act for matters relating to personal data, however when this was drafted, cloud technology was not as advanced as it is today, and personal data couldn’t be utilised in the ways that it currently can be, meaning new legislation needed to be implemented to ensure peoples data is used correctly.
+GDPR has been born out of necessity.
+As technology has evolved, so has the way in which companies collect and store data.
+Previous data protection laws were insufficient at protecting citizens' rights and their privacy.
+In the UK, we relied on the Data Protection Act for matters relating to personal data, however, when this was drafted, cloud technology was not as advanced as it is today and personal data couldn’t be utilised in the ways that it currently can be, meaning new legislation had to be implemented to ensure people's data is used correctly.
 Any business that controls or processes data will be affected by the new regulation.

 But We're Leaving the EU!

-Even though the UK is leaving the EU in March 2019, the GDPR will still come in to effect and it is unlikely to be repealed even after Brexit.
-Any company that is dealing with EU residents data needs to comply with GDPR, even if they are based outside the EU.
-This means it is crucial for all UK businesses to be fully compliant with the new regulations, particularly as the penalties for non-compliance are so severe compared with that of non-compliance with the Data Protection Act.
+Even though the UK is leaving the EU in March 2019, GDPR still came in to effect and is unlikely to be repealed after Brexit.
+Any company that is dealing with EU residents' data needs to comply with GDPR, even if they are based outside the EU.
+This means it is crucial for all UK businesses to be fully compliant with the new regulations, particularly as the penalties for non-compliance are so severe compared with those of the old Data Protection Act.

 What Will GDPR Involve?

 The new regulations cover a wide range of items relating to data and privacy.
-Essentially what the new legislation is an evolution of the 1998 Data Protection Act and aims to build on the key principles laid out in this act, but to include new provisions that are more applicable to the data-driven times we currently live in.
+Essentially, the new legislation is an evolution of the 1998 Data Protection Act, building on its key principles to include new provisions more applicable to the data-driven times we live in.
 The key points from the GDPR can be found below:

 - Consent – In obtaining consent for data use, companies cannot use legalese terms and conditions filled with complex legal jargon.
 Consent must be as easy to withdraw as it is to give it.